Back to insights

 CEEZER was present at COP28, and – despite the difficulties – witnessed bright discussions and serious commitments.
 These interactions could pave a way for a high-integrity voluntary carbon market (and its diverse actors), living up to its potential to enhance global climate efforts in 2024 and onwards.

-CEEZER’s Chief Impact officer Dr. Carla Woydt shares some reflections on this pivotal moment in climate diplomacy.
+CEEZER’s Chief Impact Officer Dr. Carla Woydt shares some reflections on this pivotal moment in climate diplomacy.

 Voluntary carbon credits: A critical lever for achieving net zero